Conformal 3-point correlators in momentum space, method of subgraphs and the $1/N$ expansion: Method of subgraphs and conformal 3-point correlators in momentum space

 \subsection{Method of subgraphs for the 2-scale loop integrals}

 The conformal 3-point correlation functions in momentum space (\ref{3kint}) depend on the one-loop integral $\mathcal{I}(\nu_1,\nu_2,\nu_3)$, which contains two scales $p_1 $ and $ p_2$.
 The Feynman loop diagrams with multiple scales are usually difficult to evaluate analytically.
-For the multi-scale Feynman loop integrals in Euclidean space, the method of subgraphs provides an efficient approach to evaluate the original integral by decomposing it in terms of its subgraphs with lower scales \cite{Smirnov:1994tg,Smirnov:2002pj,Smirnov:2012gma}.
-In this section, we briefly review the subgraph expansions of the Feynman diagrams, then we apply the method of subgraphs to compute the conformal 3-point correlators in momentum space.
+For the multi-scale Feynman loop integrals in Euclidean space, the method of subgraphs provides an efficient approach to evaluate the original integral by decomposing it into its subgraphs with lower scales \cite{Smirnov:1994tg,Smirnov:2002pj,Smirnov:2012gma}.
+In this section, we briefly review the subgraph expansions of Feynman diagrams, and then apply the method of subgraphs to compute the conformal 3-point correlators in momentum space.

 The multi-scale Feynman integrals in the limits with small or large external momenta have been studied for a long time \cite{Weinberg:1959nj}.
-This problem is subtle as the limit of the integral cannot be obtained by simply taking the same limit of the integrand.
+This problem is subtle as the limit of the integral cannot be obtained simply by taking the same limit on the integrand.
 Take the one-loop integral $\mathcal{I}(1,1,1)$ for example:

 This is an integral with two external momenta.
 In this work, the integrals with $n$ external momenta are dubbed $n$-scale integral.
 For $n=0$, the integral becomes scaleless and vanishes

 The 2-point correlation functions are given by the 1-scale integrals, and their one-loop diagrams can be exactly solved through